Glanders

 Glanders is endemic in Africa, Asia, the Middle East, and Central and South America.
-It has been eradicated from North America, Australia, and most of Europe through surveillance and destruction of affected animals, and import restrictions.
-It has not been reported in the United States since 1945, except in 2000, when an American lab researcher had an accidental exposure in the lab.
-It is a notifiable disease in the UK, although it has not been reported there since 1928.
+Elsewhere, glanders has been eradicated in North America, Australia, and most of Europe, by way of the zoological observation and destruction of infected and sick animals and quarantine restrictions upon the importation of said animals.
+Occurrences of glanders had not been reported in the U.S. since 1945, until a laboratory accident in 2000, wherein a laboratory researcher was accidentally exposed the Burkholderia mallei bacterium.
+In the U.K., glanders is a notifiable disease, and there have been no occurrences reported since 1928.